 Stagger Business Hours We’re working with businesses to stagger start times to help more evenly distribute ridership throughout the day.

 Distributing Masks We’ll have free masks on hand to distribute to those who may not have them, thanks to the contribution from the City.
 We're also testing PPE vending machines at 10 stations.

-Continue Contactless Payments The rollout the OMNY rollout continues in subway stations and on buses.
+Continue Contactless Payments The OMNY rollout continues in subway stations and on buses.
 If pay-per-ride works for you, consider using contactless.
 Learn more here.
 MNR and LIRR will also be reminding you about their eTix program.